Saloni576/project-cns/project-submissions/group-2/README.md

 # How to Run?

+## Install requirements mentioned in requirements.txt (Better to run in a virtual environment)

+## Go to build directory.

-### If not build already, run 'make build' first (make sure the requirements are installed).
+### If not build already, run 'make build' first.

-## Open terminal in build directory
+## Run server.py in the server machine.
+(User your server ip)
+## Run client.py in the client machine to connect to the server.
+(Update your server ip in the client.py file) (Clients only need the client.py file in their machines.)

+## After Connection, Clients can execute the commands from their machine.

 ### Do the setup:
 ```bash
 ./setup <your_password> <logfilename>
 ```
+(Logfile file names such as dot dot dot (...) or slash slash slash (///) without any other alphanumeric characters are not allowed.)

 ### Now you can read and write entries in the logfile using your password.

 #### Possible Commands: